slyjeff/clacks-net/ClacksNet/README.md

 ```

 ### Configure the Outbox via dependency injection
-Call `AddClacksOut` in your `Startup.cs` or `Program.cs` file to register the outbox service.
+Call `AddClacksOutbox` in your `Startup.cs` or `Program.cs` file to register the outbox service.
 This method allows the
 setup of some configuration values, and you MUST configure a lambda expression to create a connection.
 In the example
 below, IDbConnection is registered in the DI container, and the lambda expression returns it.
 You may resolve the
 connection however you like, but it must be configured for the outbox to work.